 Origin

-The Britannia Working Men's Club, or The "Brit" as it is commonly known, began life in about 1895 in a room off the High Sreet.
-The Wellingborough News for April 21st 1899 mentions that the premises soon became more and more inadequate due to the increase in membership, so much so that the members themselves bought a plot of land on the corner of High Street and Newman Street; in 1898 the building was begun and completed one year later at a cost of £1,200.
+The Britannia Working Men's Club, or The "Brit" as it is commonly known, began life in about 1895 in a former barn off the High Sreet that had been converted into a workshop by a clothing manufacturer and then vacated.
+The Wellingborough News for April 21st 1899 mentions that these premises had became more and more inadequate due to the increase in membership, so much so that the members themselves bought a plot of land on the corner of High Street and Newman Street; in 1898 the building was begun and completed one year later at a cost of £1,200.
 Talking generally about the Working Men's movement, the article informs us that the intention was that "a club should be a training ground of making members more gentle and forebearing one to another, and should help to brighten the lives of the people as well as help in the training of character."
 The opening ceremony included a first class dinner provided by Mr and Mrs Tapsell of the Burton Latimer Coffee Tavern.

 Left: 1920s photograph of The